nmusatti/pokedex/Production.md

 authentication and authorization.
 Based on how critical the service is considered and on cross-service policies, password based authentication may be adopted, backed by traditional providers such as FreeIPA or Active Directory.
 A more modern approch might entail the adoption of protocols such as OpenID Connect.
-Authorization might be rely on custom solutions or protocol such as OAuth 2.
-It might prove necessary to identify end user for auditing purposes, or service accounts may be considered sufficient.
+Authorization might rely on custom solutions or protocols such as OAuth 2.
+It might prove necessary to identify end users for auditing purposes, or service accounts may be considered sufficient.